 Little Bit is partnering with local mental health therapists to provide EFP services at our facility.
 These therapists will work hand in hand with a PATH certified Equine Specialist from the Little Bit staff.

-Melissa Cope, MSW, LSWAIC is a mental health therapist.
+Melissa Cope, MSW, LICSW is a mental health therapist who specializes in work with children.
 Melissa obtained her bachelor’s degree in exercise physiology and her masters in social work, both from West Virginia University.
 Her studies were focused on children and families with disabilities, though mostly with autism.
 She has always had a passion for horses and was determined to incorporate their healing power into her therapy sessions, so she created a program for her masters level research project and witnessed the benefits first hand.
 For this reason (and many others!), Melissa is excited to combine her passions together and work as a team with Little Bit Therapeutic Riding Center.
-To find out more of becoming a patient of Melissa’s, please contact Little Bit at Melissa.email@example.com.
+To find out more of becoming a patient of Melissa’s, please contact Little Bit at Melissa.firstname.lastname@example.org.

 We are very excited about this new programming at Little Bit!
-If you are interested in finding out more about EFP services at Little Bit, Heart Stone Therapy, or becoming a part of this new program, please contact Jessica McKenzie at email@example.com.
+If you are interested in finding out more about EFP services at Little Bit or becoming a part of this new program, please contact Jessica McKenzie at firstname.lastname@example.org.